Arc-Computer/arc-memory/README.md

    arc auth gh
    ```

+   This will guide you through authenticating with GitHub.
+You'll see a success message when complete.

 2. **Build your knowledge graph**

    ```bash
    arc build
    ```

+   This will analyze your repository and build a local knowledge graph.
+You'll see progress indicators and a summary of ingested entities when complete.

 3. **Understand the why behind your code**